 How To Speak.

 Patrick Winston's 'How to speak' lecture has been on my watchlist for a while.
-I wanted to make an effort at the start of the year to do so.
-I'm glad I did.
+It didn't disappoint.
 You can watch it here.

 - Start with an 'empowerment promise'